Harika-SVL/Jenkins/notes.md

 ### Static Code Analysis

-* For static code analysis, let's use Sonar Cloud
+* For this, let's use Sonar Cloud
 * For Configuration doc's

   [ refer Here : https://docs.sonarcloud.io/advanced-setup/ci-based-analysis/jenkins-extension-for-sonarcloud/#:~:text=Configure%20SonarCloud%3A,created%20as%20a%20]